archlinux/aur/README.md

 Wrap *every* command, such that when one command finishe execution, a notification will be sent if the current workspace is not the same from which you initially issued the command.
-Simple.
+Simple as pie.

 ## Sound